Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Results

-In previous experiments, we observe strong cross-linguistic transfer performance between most languages.
-However, the transferability from English to Arabic and Hebrew was significantly weaker.
+In previous experiments, we observe the transferability from English to Arabic and Hebrew was significantly weaker in LLaMA-2 and Mistral.
 We hypothesize that this is related to the model's weaker language proficiency in these two target languages.

-In this section, we select models from Hugging Face that have undergone Continuous Pre-Training (CPT), Supervised Fine-Tuning (SFT), and a combination of both (CPT + SFT) on the LLaMA-2 or Mistral platforms.
+In this section, we select models from Hugging Face that have undergone Continual Pre-Training (CPT), Supervised Fine-Tuning (SFT), and a combination of both (CPT + SFT) on the LLaMA-2 or Mistral platforms.
 These adapted models have better proficiency in the respective languages.
-The selected models are listed in Table~\ref{tab:training_models} in Appendix~\ref{sec:app-target-lang-models}.
+The selected models are listed in Table~\ref{tab:training_models}.

-We train a Vanilla model and the above fine-tuned models on the KFRD in English and test their transferability from English to the respective target languages.
-The transfer rate results are shown in Figure~\ref{fig:cptft-xltr}, and the accuracy results are provided in Figure~\ref{fig:cptft-acc} in Appendix~\ref{additional-results}.
+The transfer ratio results of the vanilla and the above fine-tune models are shown in Figure~\ref{fig:cptft-xltr}, and the accuracy results are provided in Figure~\ref{fig:cptft-acc}.

-The experimental results indicate that the Vanilla model exhibits very low transfer rates for low-resource languages.
-However, after applying CPT, SFT, or CPT+SFT, the transfer rates increase significantly.
-Notably, for Hebrew, the transfer rate reached over 95\%, approaching FCLT.
-This suggests that the proficiency in Arabic and Hebrew limits the cross-linguistic transfer of knowledge-free reasoning abilities from English to these languages.
-Improving proficiency in the target language can alleviate this limitation.
-This demonstrates that the cross-linguistic transfer of knowledge-free reasoning in specific directions is influenced by target language proficiency.
+The results indicate that the vanilla model exhibits very low transfer rates for low-resource languages.
+However, after applying CPT, SFT, or CPT+SFT, the transfer ratio increases significantly.
+Notably, for Hebrew, the transfer ratio reach over 95\%, achieving fully cross-lingual transfer.
+This suggests that proficiency in Arabic and Hebrew limits the cross-linguistic transfer of the knowledge-free reasoning component, while improving proficiency in the target language can alleviate this limitation.